WHAT IS TRANSACTIONLAND?

 For a two week (2 x 5-day periods) pop-up Transactionland:

-I am hoping to tour Transactionland in the first half of 2025.
+I am hoping to tour Transactionland in 2025 & 2026.
 Please get in touch rachaelclerke@gmail.com if you’d like to discuss booking Transactionland.